Early Bird SaleFinal DaysSave On 2026

 Meals: Nil

 Begin your walk with a section that takes you up and over the Parma Hills and will show you many monuments of historical importance, including the Pieve di Cabriolo.
 The Pieve is dedicated to the Archbishop of Canterbury, Thomas Becket, and has a mysterious history that links it to the knights of the Templar.
 The walk continues leading you alongside the ruins of Costamezzana Castle, dominated by its circular tower which still climbs among the trees.
-In the afternoon you'll arrive at Medesano, then transfer to your hotel in Sant'Andrea Bagni.
+In the afternoon you'll arrive at Medesano, then meet your transfer to your hotel in Sant'Andrea Bagni.
+Walking: 22km/13.5mi

 Meals: B